-This week, Chelsea is in bloom and so to is its Spring Garden, an immersive dining experience which combines tasting menus, flowers, and champagne.
+This week, Chelsea is in bloom and so too is its Spring Garden, an immersive dining experience which combines tasting menus, flowers, and champagne.
 If the mere thought of it triggers your hay fever, however, we know just the new spots to seek refuge.

 Here's what to eat and drink in London this week.